syncfusion-content/javascript-docs/js/DataManager/corsdatafetching.md

 Cross-domain requests require mutual consent between the Web page and the server.
 You can initiate a cross-domain request in your Web page and opening a connection to a particular domain.
 The browser will request data from the domain's server by sending an Origin header with the value of the origin.
 It will only complete the connection if the server responds with an Access-Control-Allow-Origin header of either * or the exact URL of the requesting page.
 When you set, Access-Control-Allow-Origin value as “site1.com”.

 With this configuration, only scripts that originate from http://site1.com are allowed to load resources.
-Any other domain trying to use Ajax to load resources will be given the standard security error message.
+Any other domain trying to use AJAX to load resources will be given the standard security error message.
 In this way, site owners can limit which domains are allowed to load their resources with CORS.

 Alternatively, site owners can grant wide-open access with the always ready to party asterisk: __Access-Control-Allow-Origin: *__.